sprove/sprove.github.io/_property_api/properties_create.md

   - name: deposit_currency
     content: '(string) Currency code: 3-letter following ISO-4217 (optional)'
 content_markdown: |-
-  Please, note that all fields should be put under the 'peroprty' key {: .warning }
+  Please, note that all fields should be put under the 'property' key {: .warning }

   Add a new property to the account